laravel/docs/helpers.md

     // Arkansas is beautiful!

-You may also pass `false` as a second parameter to ignore case when removing.
+You may also pass `false` as a second parameter to ignore case when removing strings.

 <a name="method-fluent-str-replace"></a>
 #### `replace` {.collection-method}